renemonroy/react-img-zoom/README.md

 ## 🔍 react-img-zoom

-> (WIP) An experimental use of svg to zoom over images.
+> (WIP) An experimental use of SVG to zoom images inline.